2024–25 Lamar Cardinals basketball team

 The 2024–25 Lamar Cardinals basketball team represented Lamar University during the 2024–25 NCAA Division I men's basketball season.
-The Cardinals are led by fourth-year head coach Alvin Brooks and played their home games at the Neches Federal Credit Union Arena at the Montagne Center in Beaumont, Texas.
+The Cardinals were led by fourth-year head coach Alvin Brooks and played their home games at the Neches Federal Credit Union Arena at the Montagne Center in Beaumont, Texas.

 Previous season

 The Cardinals finished the season 19–14 overall and 12–6 in Southland Conference play for a fourth-place conference finish.
 As the fourth-seeded team, the Cardinals were 1–1 in the SLC tournament defeating eighth-seeded New Orleans 71–57 and losing to top-seeded McNeese 57–76 in the semifinal round.

 Preseason polls

 Southland Conference Poll

 The Southland Conference released its preseason poll on October 16, 2024.
 Receiving 143 votes overall, the Cardinals were picked to finish fifth in the conference.